stain/s11.no/content/2021/phd/nanopub/index.md

 covers the signature.
 This makes the nanopublication including its signature verifiable and immutable.

+{{< figure src="figure2.svg" link="figure2.svg" id="fig:nanopub"
+width="100%" title="Example nanopublication"
-![Example nanopublication in TriG notation that was published with Nanobench](Figure2.pdf){#fig:nanopub width="\\textwidth"}
+caption="in TriG notation, as published with Nanobench" >}}

 Immutability is a desirable property to ensure stable and reliable linking, but for practical purposes it has to come with a mechanism to declare updates and mark obsolete entries.
-With our approach, new versions of a nanopublication can be declared with the property in the publication info graph of the nanopublication containing the update, for
+With our approach, new versions of a nanopublication can be declared with the `npx:supersedes` property in the publication info graph of the nanopublication containing the update, for
 example: